Energy innovation center

 What will the center do?

-The Missouri Center for Waste to Energy (MCWE) has three purposes:
+The Energy Innovation Center (EIC) has three purposes:

 - Convert methane gas from local landfill into electricity that will supplement college and community energy needs